AbhisekPhy/AbhisekPhy.github.io/_pages/about.md

   - /about.html
 ---

-I am a Postdoctoral Researcher working at the Physics Department of the Ohio State Uinversity, Columbus (OH), USA.
+Welcome to my webpage!
+I am a theoretical physicist working at The Ohio State University.

-My research interest lies in Theoretical Condensed Matter Physics, with a primary focus on understanding the intriguing physics of strongly correlated quantum many-body systems.
+My research interest lies in Condensed Matter Physics, with a primary focus on understanding strongly correlated quantum many-body systems.
 Using advanced analytical and numerical techniques, I explore a broad area in condensed matter physics, covering topics like superconductivity, transport, many-body localization, etc. Apart from working on purely theoretical questions, I also enjoy collaborating with experimentalists.

-Some specific areas of my research are:
+Some of the specific topics of my research are:
-* Disordered superconductivity and their collective excitations (Higgs, Goldstone modes)
-* Transport and thermopower properties of multi-band and strongly correlated systems
+* Superconductivity in thin-films and nanowires: Role of disorder and fluctuations
-* SYK (Sachdev-Ye-Kitaev) interactions and quantum oscillations in Kondo insulators
+* Quantum transport theory: Calculation of Hall, thermopower, Nernst coefficients
-* Quantum Hall effect in trilayer graphene and role of electronic correlations
+* Quantum Hall Effects
-* Many-body localization (MBL) in spin systems
+* Entanglement, thermalization and Many-body localization (MBL)
+* Quantum oscillations in Kondo insulators
+* Sachdev-Ye-Kitaev (SYK) model and Large-N theories
-* Quantum criticality in presence of acoustic phonons
+* Quantum criticality in compressible lattice; Renormalization Group (RG) analysis

+Please visit my research page and if you are interested in working with me, feel free to contact me!